GWT: Scalable Optimizer State Compression for Large Language Model Training: Experiments

 We integrate our proposed GWT method into the Adam optimizer \cite{Kingma2014AdamAM}, using default hyperparameters ($\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-6}$), and evaluate its performance on the LLaMA models using the C4 pretraining task.
 To provide a comprehensive comparison, we include our reproduced results for full-rank Adam \cite{Kingma2014AdamAM}, GaLore \cite{zhao2024galore}, and APOLLO \cite{zhu2024apollosgdlikememoryadamwlevel_apollo}, alongside reference results reported by Fira \cite{Chen2024FiraCW}, and LoRA \cite{zhao2024galore}.
 All experiments adopt a consistent configuration: we use GaLore’s default hyperparameters ($lr = 0.01$, $\alpha = 0.25$) for both GaLore and GWT, and $\alpha = 1.0$ for APOLLO.
 A cosine annealing schedule is applied to the learning rate.
 We use a sequence length of 256 and a batch size of 512, resulting in a total of 131K tokens per batch, unless stated otherwise.

-For GaLore-r and APOLLO-r, we experiment with compression ratios corresponding to 1/4 and 1/8 of the model rank, denoted as GaLore-1/4 and GaLore-1/8, respectively.
-These settings are aligned with GWT configurations using 2- and 3-level decompositions.
-Following prior work \cite{zhao2024galore}, we apply the same network initialization strategy and enable GWT in both the Multi-Layer Perceptron (MLP) and attention modules of the transformer.
+For GaLore-r and APOLLO-r, we experiment with compression ratios corresponding to one-fourth and one-eighth of the model rank, referred to as GaLore-1/4 and GaLore-1/8, respectively.
+These settings are consistent with GWT configurations that use 2-level and 3-level decompositions.
+Following prior work~\cite{zhao2024galore,zhu2024apollosgdlikememoryadamwlevel_apollo,Chen2024FiraCW}, we adopt the same module-wise optimizer initialization strategy that applies GWT to both the Multi-Layer Perceptron (MLP) and attention modules of the transformer, while the remaining modules are optimized with Adam.

 \textbf{GWT is effective in pre-training.} The final validation perplexity (PPL) and estimated memory usage for all methods are summarized in Table \ref{tab:validation_60m-1b}.
-Experimental results show that GWT consistently achieves lower validation PPL while reducing memory usage compared to other memory-efficient baselines.
+Experimental results show that GWT consistently achieves lower validation PPL while reducing memory usage (model + optimizer states, BF16) compared to other memory-efficient baselines.
 In all the pre-training cases, GWT outperforms full-rank optimizers.
-Specifically, in the LLaMA 1B pre-training experiment, our 2-level GWT method reduces the total memory cost by 51\% and the optimizer memory cost by 76\% (from 7.80GB to 3.81GB on LLaMA 1B).
-Even with the use of 2-level GWT, our method still achieves experimental results that surpass full-rank, while reducing total memory consumption by up to 43\%.
+Specifically, in the LLaMA 1B pre-training experiment, our 3-level GWT method reduces the total memory cost by 52\% and the optimizer memory cost by 79\% (from 7.80GB to 3.81GB on LLaMA 1B).
+Even with the use of 2-level GWT, our method still achieves experimental results that surpass full-rank, while reducing total memory consumption by up to 45\%.
 In the same scenario, the gap between GaLore-1/8 and full-rank is further widened.
-Details of the memory estimation are presented in Appendix \ref{app:memory}.
+Details of the memory estimation are presented in the Appendix.

 \textbf{GWT leads to faster convergence.} We present learning curves for the pre-training task on LLaMA 60M-350M in Figure \ref{fig:learning_curve_optimizer}.
 These curves show that GWT consistently outperforms both full-rank Adam and GaLore across different levels of wavelet transformation.
 In most cases, GaLore consistently shows a significant gap compared to full-rank Adam, while all GWT methods maintain results surpassing full-rank.
 Moreover, GWT not only achieves lower final validation PPL but also accelerates convergence compared to the baselines.